DevXT-LLC/ezlocalai/README.md

 print(response.json()["choices"][0]["message"]["content"])
 ```

 For examples on how to use the server to communicate with the models, see the [Examples Jupyter Notebook](tests.ipynb) once the server is running.
-We also have an [example to use in Google Colab](ezlocalai-colab.ipynb).
+We also have an [example to use in Google Colab]([ezlocalai-colab.ipynb](https://colab.research.google.com/github/DevXT-LLC/ezlocalai/blob/main/ezlocalai-colab.ipynb)).

 ## Workflow